a-h-designs/Advanced-Mining/README.md

 A plugin based on the original mining plugin that will display exactly what type of ores/gems you have mined & what quantity.<br>
 It also displays any minerals that you have managed to collect.

-### Turn off the original mining plugin, or it will display both at the same time.

 ![An image showing how many ores/gems that have been collected, including any minerals.](advanced-mining.png "Advanced Mining Image")<br>
 ![An image showing how many ores/gems that have been collected, including any minerals.](advanced-mining2.png "Advanced Mining Image")<br>
 ![An image showing the settings for the plugin](advanced-mining3.png "Advanced Mining Image")